2011 Campus Master Plan

 In developing the master plan, representatives from Hanbury Evans visited the University frequently during 2010 and 2011, learning about the campus and Sewanee's needs, holding collaborative workshops, and meeting with the entire community.
 In developing the document, Hanbury Evans incorporated the many ideas generated through these on-site workshops, conferences, planning team meetings, presentations and reviews, and analyses of existing campus facilities.

 The 2011 Campus Master Plan was approved by the Board of Regents and the Board of Trustees in September and October 2011.
 A 2013 update, in the form of an appendix aligning the Master Plan fully with the 2012 Strategic Plan, was approved in 2013.
 This Plan will guide the University’s work on facilities over the next decade.
 See the plan here.

 Among the recommendations in the 2011 Master Plan is the development of a framework for the future growth and development of Sewanee’s downtown area.
-The University engaged two consultants, Project for Public Spaces and Celebration Associate, to create such a framework reflecting the needs and desires of the community and maintaining Sewanee’s unique character.
-See the project outline here.
+A project plan is under development.